Overview

 InterviewMan gives you real-time AI answers during live interviews — undetectable on Zoom, Meet, and Teams.

-The core feature on Interviewing.io is the mock interview itself, and not much else.
-Sessions happen on the company's own platform, which bundles a video call together with a shared code editor and a whiteboard tool.
-After every mock, the interviewer writes up a feedback report describing the specific behaviors they observed during the call.
-Anonymity is structural to how it works: neither side sees who they are talking to until the session ends, which is meant to recreate the conditions of a real first-round screen as closely as possible.
-No AI runs during a session.
-Every interaction is just two humans on a video call.
+Interviewing.io focuses on a fairly narrow set of capabilities.
+The core feature is the mock interview itself, run inside the company's own browser-based platform that bundles a video call together with a shared code editor plus a whiteboard tool.
+After every mock, the interviewer writes up a feedback report describing the specific behaviors observed during the call.
+Anonymity is structural to how it works, with neither side seeing who they are talking to until the session ends, meant to recreate the conditions of a real first-round screen as closely as possible.

 Conclusion